matthowerules/post-omakub/README.md

 Omakub is awesome, and very opinionated...
 I love it and use it as a starting point, but I am also opinionated, so this is my curated set of enhancements that build on top standard Omakub, including:

-- **Additional Applications**: LastPass, pCloud, Discord, Mailspring, PIA VPN
+- **Additional Applications**: Apple Music, Discord, Firefox, Chromium, Konversation IRC, LastPass, Mailspring, pCloud, PIA VPN, Remmina, tmux, uBlock Origin Lite
 - **Security Hardening**: SSH daemon and UFW firewall configuration
-- **Chrome Theme Integration**: Enhanced theme support for all Omakub themes
 - **Desktop Enhancements**: Default terminal set to GNOME, with configurations and UI
 - **Cleanup Tools**: Remove some default applications (Basecamp, Hey, etc.)